nokia/sros-docs-lab/service_config_qrg/README.md

 # Hardware Configuration

-Assuming this is a brand new router, the cards should be configured before we proceed with the peering configuration.
+Assuming this is a brand new router, the cards should be configured before we proceed with the service configuration.
 If this is already done, you can skip this section.

-The card and mda types depend on the variant of the 7750 SR in use.
+The card and mda types depend on the variant of the chassis in use.
 The equipped card and mda types can be seen using the `show card state` command.

-Our topology is using a fixed form factor chassis (SR-1-24D) and no hardware configuration is required on this chassis.
+The reference topology is using a fixed form factor chassis (SR-1-24D).

 For modular systems, the following configuration should be completed to bring up the line card modules.
 The example config below is for a 7750 SR-2se.
 Choose the correct card type and level for your chassis.